ejb6/stacktrends.ph/README.md

 - [ ] Create a web document that displays the output data (using Graphs, tables)
 - [ ] Deploy on GitHub Pages

-## How to Use
+## How to obtain data on your own
 ### Quick Method
 1. Download/clone this repo on your PC.
-Make sure that Python is installed (preferably v3.9.6).
+Make sure that Python is installed.
+This was developed using Python 3.9.6.
 2. Open up your terminal (Bash/PowerShell/CMD) and go into the repo's directory.
 3. Enter `python run.py` and check the CSV outputs in the `output` directory.